FHantke/brave-browser-wiki/Windows-Development-Environment.md

-Overall, you can follow some of the steps from Chromium's [Checking out and Building Chromium for Windows guide](https://chromium.googlesource.com/chromium/src/+/master/docs/windows_build_instructions.md)
+Overall, you can follow the steps from Chromium's [Checking out and Building Chromium for Windows guide](https://chromium.googlesource.com/chromium/src/+/master/docs/windows_build_instructions.md) stopping before the `Get the code` step

 # System Requirements